Burscough: History and growth

+The remains of a substantial Roman fort are located at Burscough; it has an area of 30,000 m2 and was begun in 1st century.
+The fort was linked to the nearby forts at Wigan and Ribchester, and is significant as Roman sites are rare in the west of Lancashire.
+It is a scheduled monument.

 Burscough developed later as a small farming village on a low ridge above the West Lancashire Coastal Plain, and has Viking roots – Burh-skogr = fortress in the woods.
 Of early importance to the village was Burscough Priory, the ruins of which stand to the southwest of the current settlement.
-The priory formerly housed the tombs of the Earls of Derby, a prominent family in the region, which are now to be found in Ormskirk parish church.
+The priory formerly housed the tombs of some of the Stanley family, earls of Derby, which are now to be found in Ormskirk parish church.

 With the building of the Leeds and Liverpool Canal and the coming of the railways in the mid-18th century new developments took place north of the original village, in what came to be called Burscough Bridge, though the two communities have long since melded together.

 For over a hundred years (from c.
 1892) there was an Ordnance Depot on the eastern edge of Burscough, but this closed in 1996 and the site has been redeveloped into housing.

+Administration

+Burscough is within the West Lancashire constituency of the Parliament of the United Kingdom, and is currently represented by Ashley Dalton of the Labour Party.

+Lancashire is a two-tier county, meaning Burscough is governed by both a county council and a borough council.
+The town is part of the Burscough & Rufford electoral division of Lancashire County Council, currently represented by Eddie Pope of the Conservative Party.
+Burscough is split between the wards of Burscough Town and Burscough Bridge & Rufford on West Lancashire Borough Council.

+The civil parish of Burscough is governed by Burscough Town Council, which has up to fourteen councillors.